Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological neuronal network: INTRODUCTION

+The model we shall examine for parameter estimation is a small neuronal network that yields a specific pattern of electrical output depending on specific values of electrophysiological and synaptic parameters.
+It is a model set forth in Ref~\cite{armstrong2016model}, wherein it corresponded to a functional representation of the avian song-related nucleus HVC.
+For the purposes of this paper, the important aspects of the model are twofold.
+First, it is biologically relevant in that it exhibits distinct modes of circuit output, depending on parameter values.
+Second, it offers a means to quantify the success of the DA procedure: in the predictive phase, the parameter estimates must reproduce the pattern of electrical circuit activity that is associated with the known parameter values.

-The model used for estimation in this paper is a three-neuron network with all-to-all inhibitory connections.
-VA is employed to estimate 24 parameters: the maximum conductances of inhibitory chemical synapses, the ion channel densities on the membranes of the constituent cells, and the synaptic reversal potentials.
-In the predictive phase, parameter estimates are challenged to reproduce the mode of activity that is known to be associated with the correct values.
-The VA procedure identifies the membrane voltages of all three cells as containing sufficient information to perform this calculation, when the cells receive chaotic current injections.
+Specifically, the model is a three-neuron network with all-to-all inhibitory chemical synapses.
+DA is employed to estimate 24 parameters: the maximum conductances of the synapses, the synaptic reversal potentials, and the ion channel densities on the membranes of the constituent cells.

+Results are as follows.
+The DA procedure identifies two ingredients for successful estimation: 1) the membrane voltages of all three cells are used as measurements, and 2) chaotic current injections are used to stimulate the neurons.
 Attempts to use different measurements, including intracellular calcium concentration, are also discussed.

-Further, this procedure may be used to \lq\lq prune\rq\rq\ a model.
-If one writes into the cost function a model of higher complexity than that of the model used to generate the simulated data, then VA reduces the model to the appropriate dimensionality.
-The pruning consists of setting to zero the maximum conductances of synapses and/or membrane ion channels that do not exist in the network that generated the data.
+In addition, \lq\lq pruning\rq\rq\ experiments are described, wherein the assumed model has higher dimensionality than that of the model used to generate the provided measurements.
+In these cases, DA is able to reduce the assumed model to the appropriate dimensionality.
+Finally, we shall discuss the relevance of these simulated experiments to a laboratory setting.

-Finally, we shall discuss measures to embellish this technique for application to laboratory data.
-In particular we shall consider the inherent redundancies within neuronal networks, presumably for robustness, and whether a more dexterious DA procedure may be devised that can identify locations of redundancy.